Who to Notify When Someone Dies | 2026 Opal Guide

 Required to stop payments and apply for survivor benefits

 Funeral directors typically report deaths to the Social Security Administration (SSA).
-It may take 2 – 3 weeks for the account to get updated.
+The account may be updated in 2 – 3 weeks.

-It’s important to verify that the funeral or cremation director has officially reported the death.
-You should contact the SSA to confirm that they have received the notification of death.
+Verifying that the funeral or cremation director has officially reported the death is essential.
+You should contact the SSA to confirm that they have received the death notification.

 Department of Motor Vehicles (DMV)